KrisAirdancer/Algorithms-Practice/algs-project-log.md

 # Project Log

+**May 8, 2023**
+- Completed LeetCode 150: Evaluate Reverse Polish Notation
+  - Was able to complete the entire problem without looking up a solution.

 **May 4, 2023**
 - Completed LeetCode 20: Valid Parentheses
   - Didn't need to look up a solution.